Polly Moran

-Pauline Theresa Moran (June 28, 1883 – January 25, 1952) billed as Polly Moran, was an American actress of vaudeville, stage and screen and comedian.
+Pauline Theresa Moran (June 28, 1883 – January 24, 1952) billed as Polly Moran, was an American actress of vaudeville, stage and screen and a comedian.

 Career

 Born in Chicago, Illinois, Moran started in vaudeville, and widely toured North America, as well as various other locations that included Europe and South Africa.
 An attractive beauty of Irish descent, she left vaudeville in 1914 after signing for Mack Sennett at Keystone Studios as one of his Sennett Bathing Beauties.
 There she honed the style of the brash, loud-mouthed, knock-about comedian by which she later became known.
 She proved effective at slapstick and remained with Sennett for several years until she was signed by MGM.

 She partnered with the famous Broadway star Marie Dressler in The Callahans and the Murphys (1927); and the two appeared in eight additional films together, such as Chasing Rainbows (1930), Caught Short (1930), and Prosperity (1932).
 After Dressler's death in 1934, Moran's career declined, and she only starred in low-budget comedies or B-movies.
 In 1940, Moran retired to her home in Laguna Beach, California, but maintained an active Hollywood social life and was known for practical jokes.
 She once ran a failed campaign for a Laguna Beach City Council seat on a "Pro Dogs" platform.

-She made a brief comeback appearance in the Tracy-Hepburn classic comedy Adam's Rib in 1949.
+She made a brief comeback appearance in the Tracy–Hepburn classic comedy Adam's Rib in 1949.
 After playing the role, she said "I worked in the picture two days before I got a look at myself.
 I never went back."